person12-max/lab9/lab-09-main/README.md

 **Answer:** *Why is our output not ordered?*
 **If you can discuss this  with your current teammate or another classmate, please do.**

-It is not ordered because we are using multiple threads and we don’t know what order the threads run in the for loop.
+ANS : It is not ordered because we are using multiple threads and we don’t know what order the threads run in the for loop.

 #### Example 3 - Synchronization